AlexWang-16/learn_javafx/README.md

 A demo that shows how to create alert boxes.
 This demo is based on *TheNewBoston's* [JavaFX Tutorial #5](https://www.youtube.com/watch?v=SpL3EToqaXA).

 ### JFX30
 A modified version of JFX29 that shows how to create a Confirm box.
 The confirm box will hold the user's response as one of its fields and return it to main() for further processing.
+This demo is based on *TheNewBoston's* [JavaFX Tutorial #6](https://www.youtube.com/watch?v=HFAsMWkiLvg).